 If looking to have criminal records sealed or expunged, a legal consultation is in your best interest.
 If your past is weighing you down, consult a criminal defense attorney today to see about the possibility of either having your records sealed or expunged.

-The law that regulates the qualifications for getting your criminal record sealed or expunged is determined at the time that you petition the court.
-This means that the offense you were arrested for 10 years ago, that may have been eligible to be sealed or expunged at the time of your arrest, may be prohibited from this relief next year due to a change in the law.
+The law regulating sealed and expunged records is determined at the time you petition at court.
+While the offense committed may have been eligible to either have your records sealed or expunged at the time of the offense in the past, you may be prohibited from doing so now due to a change in the law.

-The laws and rules, which govern expunction or sealing of criminal history record(s) include: Florida Statutes Sections 943.0585 and 943.059.
+The laws which govern whether criminal history records may be expunged or sealed include Florida Statutes Sections 943.0585 and 943.059.

 Determining whether records can be expunged or sealed is a lengthy and oftentimes overwhelming process.
 BJE Law, P.A. can dissect your criminal record with you to see what may or may not be eligible for expungement or sealing.
 We will walk you through the process of filing to either have your records expunged or sealed.

 If you have a criminal record that is negatively affecting your life, be it eligibility to rent an apartment or other aspects of your life, expungement or sealing of your past criminal records may be in your best interest.
 This increases educational and employment opportunities depending on the criminal record.
 Past decisions may be affecting your life in a negative way, contact BJE Law, P.A. today for a free and confidential consultation regarding your past criminal records.
 We are happy to help walk you through the many steps of filing for expungement or to have criminal records sealed.